Developers build single-story, single-family detached housing units in multifamily communities to rent at premiums over multistory projects.

 Large parcels purchased from sellers to be developed and held as rental communities by single entities make platting for HMFDs simpler than for build-to-rent housing on individual lots.
 In Justin, Texas, 19 miles (31 km) north of Fort Worth, another major HMFD developer, Phoenix-based NexMetro Communities, obtained planned-unit zoning that provided waivers of setbacks, open space, building separation, and sign location to allow what it termed a “cottage community”—Avilla Reserve, made up of 227 units sited on 19 acres (8 ha), yielding 12 units per acre (30 per ha).

 Foreign governments incentivize build-to-rent projects to increase housing supply.
-In July 2020, New South Wales, a state on the east coast of Australia, announced it would provide an incentive of a 50 percent reduction in land tax and exemption for foreign investor land tax surcharges on qualifying build-to-rent projects.
+In July 2020, New South Wales, a state on the southeastern coast of Australia, announced it would provide an incentive of a 50 percent reduction in land tax and exemption for foreign investor land tax surcharges on qualifying build-to-rent projects.

 Site design of HMFDs maximizes efficiency.
 Gating the parcel at a single location reduces curb cuts and traffic considerations while the enhanced security and exclusivity increase rent premiums.
 Internal circulation is reduced essentially to linear parking lots of 60-foot-wide (18.3 m) bays with a drive aisle flanked by perpendicular parking spaces.